JetBrains/guide/site/webstorm/tips/disable-eslint-for-current-file/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 If you want to temporarily disable an ESLint rule, WebStorm can help you with that.
 Hover over the warning and select _Suppress for current line_.
----